Winding up a deceased estate

-The winding up of an estate is an administrative process which is undertaken in conjunction with the appropriate Master’s office.
+The winding-up of an estate is an administrative process that is undertaken in conjunction with the appropriate Master’s office.
 The Master’s office is essentially a government department with oversight functions to make sure the relevant taxes and creditors are paid in terms of the law and the heirs are paid in terms of the wishes of the testator.

 There are 6 distinctive stages in the process of winding up an estate:-

-1. Gathering all the background preliminary documentation and lodging the estate with the appropriate Masters office;
+- Gathering all the background preliminary documentation and lodging the estate with the appropriate Master’s office;

 To which Master must the estate be reported?

-One must distinguish between those instances where the deceased was resident within the Republic and those where he or she was not resident within the Republic.
+One must distinguish between those instances where the deceased was resident within the Republic of South Africa and those where he or she was not resident within SA.